Bankoga/golem/docs/config.md

 | ProcOutputMelds | Module | --- | --- |

 - Coders (CDR): The type of matrix modules used for bringing data into or out of the matrix
-- DecisionControlledLogosEncapsulators (DCLE): The type of matrix modules used for performing operations that can be interferred with by the decision making system.
+- DecisionControlledLogosEncapsulatorsGroup (DCLEG): The type of matrix modules used for performing operations that can be interferred with by the decision making system.
-- AgnosticLogosEncapsulators (ALE): Corresponds to the type of matrix modules used for bringing data into or out of the matrix.
+- AgnosticLogosEncapsulators (ALEG): Corresponds to the type of matrix modules used for bringing data into or out of the matrix.